 - You can market your services to the types of clients you would like to work with, through target marketing.

 - You offer the services that you enjoy doing.
 I love doing presentations and typing so these are the service that I offer.

-- You provide a quality client service at all times.
+- Provide quality service to your clients at all times.

 - You are your company, so how you answer the telephone, greet people, it matters.
 You are your brand.

-- Be careful how you behave on social media, as you are your brand.
+- Be careful about how you behave on social media, as you are your brand.